brandendupont-mcw/second-cms/src/documentation-pages/sentencing.md

 ---
 # Sentencing

-After an individual is found guilty of a crime, a judge imposes a sanction -which may include a fine or community service, probation, jail, community corrections, or prison.
-The prosector and defense attorneys on the case provide recommendations to the judge, who decides on the ultimate sentence.
+After an individual is found guilty of a crime, a judge imposes a sentence which may include a fine or community service, probation, jail, community corrections, or prison.
+The prosecutor and defense attorneys on the case provide recommendations to the judge, who decides on the ultimate sentence.

-This dashboard presents information on sentencing, the punishments imposed after a defendant is convicted of a crime.
+This dashboard presents information on sentencing.
 The dashboard displays the most severe sentence imposed on the case.
 Each case is counted only once.
-This data represents initial sentences only; sometimes a case may have a subsequent sentence in cases where there are grounds for a motion to reconsider - those are not represented here.

-**Important note**: This data reflects only those cases where a sentence was ultimately imposed.
+* This data reflects only those cases where a sentence was ultimately imposed.
 Cases that resulted in diversion, an outright dismissal, or some other resolution, are not reflected here.
+* This data represents initial sentences only; sometimes a case may have a subsequent sentence in cases where there are grounds for a motion to reconsider.
+Those are not represented here.

-**Why this is important**: It is important to ensure sentences imposed are minimizing unnecessary punitiveness while appropriately addressing serious crime. <br>
+ **Why this is important**: It is important to ensure sentences imposed minimize unnecessary punitiveness while appropriately addressing serious crime. <br>

 <br>